ethereum-optimism/specs/meta/OP Mainnet: release flow explained (high-level overview).md

 To make the upgrade process easier, we will batch changes together in a named hardfork.
 An example of this was the Regolith hardfork, where we batched together fixes for receipt handling and deposit gas.

-If a named hardfork doesn’t exist, we’ll need to create one.
+If a named hard fork doesn’t exist, we’ll need to create one.
 This involves making some changes to the chain config in `op-geth` and the rollup config in the `op-node`.
-Then, the hardfork changes need to be configured to activate at the hardfork’s activation time.
+Then, the hard fork changes need to be configured to activate at the hardfork’s activation time.

-- [ ]  Hardfork is prepared
+- [ ]  Hard fork is prepared
-    - [ ]  Named hardfork is created or you used the existing name  - check the list of names under this link: https://github.com/ethereum-optimism/specs/tree/main/specs/protocol
+    - [ ]  Named hard fork is created or you used the existing name  - check the list of names under this link: https://github.com/ethereum-optimism/specs/tree/main/specs/protocol
     - [ ]  Code has been configured to activate with the named hardfork

 ## 4. Pass Security Criteria